MzjHarley/Machine-Learning/Linear regression with one variable.md

 ------------------------------------------------------------------------------------------------------
 # Cost Function
 The goal of linear regression algorithm optimization(优化) is to select the straight line that is most likely to fit the data.
-The error between the data and the straight line is called modeling error.
+The error between the data and the straight line is called modeling error(建模误差).
-In order to minimize the modeling error, we need to adjust the parameters $θ_0$,$θ_1$ so that the value of the cost function $J(θ_0,θ_1)$ is minimized.
+In order to minimize the modeling error, we need to adjust the parameters $θ_0,θ_1$ so that the value of the cost function $J(θ_0,θ_1)$ is minimized.
-Among various cost functions, the most commonly used is the squared error cost function.
+Among various cost functions, the most commonly used is the squared error cost function(平方误差函数).
 ## How to select the parameter θ of the model
 ![contents](https://github.com/MzjHarley/Machine-Learning/blob/main/IMG/Linear%20regression%20with%20one%20variable/32.png)